Ira P. DeLoache

-Ira P. DeLoache (1879-1965) was an American real estate developer.
+Ira Pleasant DeLoache (September 21, 1879 – October 31, 1965) was an American real estate developer.
 He was the founder of Whiteface, Texas.
-He was the main developer Preston Hollow, an upper-middle-class neighborhood in Dallas, Texas.
+He was the main developer Preston Hollow, an affluent neighborhood in Dallas, Texas.

-Early life
+Biography

-Ira Pleasant DeLoache was born on September 21, 1879 on a plantation in North Carolina.
+DeLoache was born on September 21, 1879, on a plantation in North Carolina.

-Career

 DeLoache moved to Dallas in 1909 and sold cigarettes there until 1915.

 In 1922, DeLoache flew in an airplane over Dallas and decided to become a developer.
-He turned his father-in-law's ranch near Lubbock, Texas into the new town of Whiteface, Texas in 1924.
+He turned his father-in-law's ranch near Lubbock, Texas, into the new town of Whiteface, Texas, in 1924.

 Two years later, in 1926, he opened a real estate development firm in Dallas.
 He began developing buildings in Downtown Dallas.
 Shortly after, he developed buildings along Knox Street in Highland Park, Texas.

 De Loache became the main developer of Preston Hollow, an upper-middle-class neighborhood in Dallas.
 He purchased one hundred acres to start developing the area later to become known as Preston Hollow in 1930.
 He retired in 1960.